2 children dead and 11 people injured in stabbing rampage at a dance class in England, police say

 Britain’s worst attack on children occurred in 1996, when 43-year-old Thomas Hamilton shot 16 kindergarten pupils and their teacher dead in a school gymnasium in Dunblane, Scotland.
 The U.K. subsequently banned the private ownership of almost all handguns.

-Mass shootings and murders with firearms are rare in Britain, where knives were used in about 40% of homicides in the year to March 2023.
-Several headline-grabbing attacks and a recent rise in knife crime have stoked anxieties and led to calls for the government to do more to clamp down on bladed weapons.
+Mass shootings and killings with firearms are rare in Britain, where knives were used in about 40% of homicides in the year to March 2023.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.